Attend one of our signature events

 We’re committed to educating and engaging our community

-Every year, the College of Liberal Arts and Sciences at Arizona State University hosts signature events for our community, including the Hearts and Scholars dinner, the Golden Reunion, the A. Wade Smith Memorial Lecture and the Marshall Distinguished Lecture Series.
-Whether you’re a donor meeting your scholarship recipient, an alumnus celebrating your 50th reunion or a student heading to one of our annual lectures on race relations or democracy, there are multiple ways to stay engaged with our college.
+Every year, The College of Liberal Arts and Sciences at Arizona State University hosts signature events for our community, including the Hearts and Scholars dinner, the Golden Reunion, the A. Wade Smith Memorial Lecture and the Marshall Distinguished Lecture Series.
+Whether you’re a donor meeting your scholarship recipient, an alumnus celebrating your 50th reunion or a student heading to one of our annual lectures, there are multiple ways to stay engaged with The College.

 Learn more about our signature events